This article discusses whole food nutrition for the Brazilian Jiu Jitsu Practitioner as well as the Mixed Martial Artist.

 About Joseph Sale

-Joseph Sale, CNS, CSCS, is a board certified nutrition specialist and a nationally accredited physical conditioning specialist.
+Joseph Sale, is a board certified nutrition specialist and sports and health scientist.
 His educational credentials include a Bachelor of Science and a Doctor of Naturopathic Medicine.
-Joe has been an adjunct faculty instructor and guest lecturer at numerous colleges, universities, and corporations covering human anatomy, physiology, performance nutrition, corporate performance, and precursors to musculoskeletal sports injuries among other topics.
+Joe has been a faculty educator and guest lecturer at numerous colleges, universities, and corporations covering human anatomy, physiology, performance nutrition, corporate performance, and precursors to musculoskeletal sports injuries among other topics.
 He’s been a guest expert on radio and television and is the author of the Optimum Human Performance Course.